ulthiel/Champ/Readme.md

 # CHAMP

 A Cherednik Algebra Magma Package.
-By [Ulrich Thiel](https://ulthiel.com/math), 2013–2020.
+By [Ulrich Thiel](https://ulthiel.com/math), 2013–2021.

 ## Scope

 With this package you can:
-* compute in rational Cherednik algebras (as introduced by [Etingof–Ginzburg](https://arxiv.org/abs/math/0011114))
+* compute in rational Cherednik algebras (as introduced by [Etingof–Ginzburg](https://arxiv.org/abs/math/0011114));
-* compute generators and a presentation of the center of the rational Cherednik algebra at t=0 (the coordinate algebra of the Calogero-Moser space)
+* compute generators and a presentation of the center of the rational Cherednik algebra at t=0 (the coordinate algebra of the Calogero-Moser space);
-* compute Poisson brackets on the center
+* compute Poisson brackets on the center;
 * compute decomposition matrices of baby Verma modules and graded characters of simples for restricted rational Cherednik algebras (as introduced by [Gordon](https://arxiv.org/abs/math/0202301)).

-The underlying reflection groups can arbitrary and also the parameters can be arbitrary, including generic parameters valued in polynomial rings or rational function fields.
+The underlying reflection groups can be arbitrary and also the parameters can be arbitrary, including generic parameters valued in polynomial rings or rational function fields.
 This document contains a complete overview of the functionality with many examples.
+I cannot cover every single detail here but you will get the general picture and can experiment on your own.
 The theory and algorithms are discussed in the following publications:
 * U. Thiel, [CHAMP: A Cherednik Algebra Magma Package](https://arxiv.org/abs/1403.6686), LMS J. Comput.
 Math.
 18 (2015), no. 1, 266–307.
 * C. Bonnafé and U. Thiel, Calogero–Moser families and cellular characters: computational aspects (with C. Bonnafé).
-In preparation (2020).
+In preparation (2021).

 ## Contents